AkzhanBerdi/bad_dog/content/posts/statistical-data-analysis-101.md

 slug: "statistical-data-analysis-101"

-description: "Learn Statistical Data Analysis for Bloody Beginners and dive into basics of Measures of Central Tendency, Variability and Variance.
+description: "Learn Statistical Data Analysis and dive into basics of Measures of Central Tendency, Variability and Variance.
 Also Learn how neural networks use back propagation to learn from experience."

 ---

-# Statistical Data Analysis 101.
+# Bloody Beginners Guide.
 Part I

 In this article we will take a look at the basic concepts of Statistical Analysis.
 We will be using the R programming language to visualize essential details, so download [RStudio Desktop](https://posit.co/download/rstudio-desktop/) and install both R and R studio.
 If you are not comfortable programming at all, then check out my previous post about [how to start coding](https://baddogdata.com/how-to-learn-coding) and build the basics of using Terminal and VS Code.
 Even though it's not covering the R, it still a good point to start.